10 Most Inspiring Travel Memoirs of All Time

 #9 Snowing in Bali

-Snowing in Bali is not exactly a travel memoir.
-Rather, it is a true account of Kathryn Bonella’s investigation into Bali’s hidden drug world.
+Snowing in Bali isn’t exactly a travel memoir.
+It’s Kathryn Bonella’s gripping account of her investigation into Bali’s hidden drug world.

 #10 What I Was Doing While You Were Breeding

-Like myself and so many other female travelers I’ve had the privilege to meet, Kristin Newman spent much of her twenties and thirties attending friends’ weddings and baby showers.
+Like me — and so many other female travelers I’ve had the privilege to meet — Kristin Newman spent much of her twenties and thirties hopping from one wedding or baby shower to the next.

-Not ready to settle down herself, Newman traveled the world for several weeks each year.
+Not ready to settle down herself, she instead took off on extended trips around the world each year.

-During her travels, apart from falling in love with the places she visited, she also fell in love with the attractive locals — men who were able to satisfy her emotional (and sexual) needs with no strings attached.
+During her travels, she fell in love not just with the places she visited, but also with the locals she met along the way — men who could satisfy her emotional and sexual needs with no strings attached.

-Among the men involved in this book are Israeli bartenders, Finnish poker players, sexy Bedouins, and Argentinian priests.
+Her adventures include encounters with Israeli bartenders, Finnish poker players, charming Bedouins, and even Argentinian priests.

-Not exactly my kind of ‘adventure’, but it’s still a funny and entertaining read.
+Again, not my kind of adventure, but it’s a funny, cheeky, and utterly entertaining read.

 What are your favorite travel memoirs?
 Why do you like them?
 Share in the comments below.